Office of Management and Budget.

-This effort will streamline the current process for outside parties when requesting a meeting and will ensure transparency and accuracy of the docket that OIRA keeps in accordance with the disclosure provisions of E.O.
-12866.
-OIRA welcomes any and all public comments on the proposed collection of information such as the accuracy of OIRA's burden estimate, the practical utility of collecting this information, and whether there are additional pieces of information that should be collected from meeting requestors to further the disclosure provisions of E.O.
-12866.
+This revision to the information collection will streamline the current process for outside parties when requesting a meeting and will ensure transparency and accuracy of the docket that OIRA keeps in accordance with the disclosure provisions of Executive Order 12866.
+OIRA welcomes any and all public comments on the proposed collection of information such as the accuracy of OIRA's burden estimate, the practical utility of collecting this information, and whether there are additional pieces of information that could be collected from meeting requestors to further the disclosure provisions of Executive Order 12866.

-Current actions: Proposal for new information collection requirement.
+Current actions: Proposal for revising an existing information collection requirement.

 Affected public: Individuals and Households, Businesses and Organizations, State, Local or Tribal Governments.

 Average annual number of responses per respondent: 2.